-"Sharif is a high-energy guy who is very familiar with us and is part of our coaching family," Jeter said.
-"He has strong ties both in Wisconsin and throughout the Midwest and will be able to add to our recruiting efforts immediately.
-He was also a standout player in the Big Ten and he'll be able to use his experience to really help our guards.
-He's a great addition to our staff."
+"Sharif is a high-energy guy who is familiar with us and is part of our coaching family," Milwaukee head coach Rob Jeter said.
+"He has strong ties both in Wisconsin and throughout the Midwest and has been able to add to our recruiting efforts immediately.
+He was also a standout player in the Big Ten and he will be able to continue to use his experience to really help our guards.
+He has been a great addition to our staff."

-Chambliss was a standout player in the Big Ten, starring at both Penn State and Wisconsin.
-He spent three seasons with the Nittany Lions, leading the team in scoring twice.
-He then transferred to Wisconsin for his final season, earning a spot as a team captain while helping the Badgers to the Elite Eight in 2005.
+Chambliss was a standout player in the Big Ten Conference, starring at both Penn State University and Wisconsin.
+He spent three years with the Nittany Lions, and was the team's leading scorer in two of those three seasons.
+He transferred to Wisconsin for his final season, earning a spot as a team captain and averaging 7.5 points, 2.4 rebounds and 2.8 assists per game, while helping the Badgers to the Elite Eight in 2005.

-Chambliss earned his bachelor of science degree in life science communications from Wisconsin in 2005 and completed a master's degree in adult education from UW-Platteville in May of 2011.
+Chambliss earned a degree in life science communications from Wisconsin in 2005 and completed a master's degree in adult education from UW-Platteville in 2011.